wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/ar-use-cases/blocking-attacks.rst

   </command>

 Set the command name and the path of the script to execute.
-It's also possible to set a defined timeout to unblock the IP.
+It's also possible to set a defined timeout to unblock the IP address.

 Defining the active response